anthobarbarich/pc2020/content/_index.md

 featured: []

 ---
-### DEAREST CITIZENS,
+**Dearest Citizens,**

-**Paradise City will not take place in 2020 and will be postponed to June 25, 26 & 27 2021.
+Paradise City will not take place in 2020 and will be postponed to June 25, 26 & 27 2021.
 Although this decision was to be expected, we are heartbroken!
 We had so many beautiful surprises prepared for you, but sadly the Covid-19 crisis does not allow for Paradise City to take place.
-Our society is confronted with one of the greatest challenges of our lifetime, and public health is now the priority.**
+Our society is confronted with one of the greatest challenges of our lifetime, and public health is now the priority.

 Since the start of the crisis, we have been looking at other dates later this year, but we’ve concluded that we cannot make any compromises on Paradise City.
 That’s why we prefer to focus all our efforts on 2021 in order to give you the best festival experience possible while maintaining our commitment to limit our environmental footprint.